openshwprojects/OpenBK7231T_App/README.md

   https://www.elektroda.com/rtvforum/topic3887748.html
   https://www.elektroda.pl/rtvforum/viewtopic.php?t=3887748&highlight=

+# Troubles programming by UART?

+I had some reports from users saying that they are unable to flash BK7231T with CP2102 but CH340 works.
+So, maybe try different USB to UART dongle.
+Some of them might not be reliable enough for flashing.

 # Futher reading

 For technical insights and generic SDK information related to Bekken and XRadio modules, please refer: